evoleen/hl7_v2/README.md

   }
 };

-const hl7v2 = require('@redoxengine/redox-hl7-v2');
-const generator = new HL7v2.Generator();
+final generator = new HL7v2Message();
-const data = generator.write(ackJSON);
+final data = generator.write(ackJSON);
 //`MSH|^~\\&|CHERDABEE||REDOX|RDX|20150915004731||ACK^S12|20150915004731|T|2.3|||||||||\rMSA|AA|1||||\r`
 ```

 # Understanding the HL7v2 schema

-Our approach to parsing/generating HL7 is schema-driven.
-The Schema is based on the HL7v2 specification.
+The approach to parsing/generating HL7 is schema-driven.
+The schema is based on the HL7v2 specification.
-The best way to understand it is through the schema folder:
+The best way to understand it is through the schema folder, copied from the original JavaScript implementation:
 ```
 schema/
   index.js - entry point to access the schema